4d55397500/audio-semantic-hashing/README.md

 search using a Hamming distance.

 This project is for the purpose of demonstrating semantic hashing.
-A more appropriate approach would be to train a continuous embedding and then use a vector-based index like [faiss](https://github.com/facebookresearch/faiss).
+A potentially more effective approach would be to train a continuous embedding and then use a vector-based index like [faiss](https://github.com/facebookresearch/faiss).

 Implementation
 ---